BNTran125/Project7GitHub/README.md

-# Bernice - Project 7 GitHub
+# Bernice - CIS 3100 Projects
-projects:
+These projects are focusing on a wide range: BI, DS, and ML.

 1. Business Intelligence
 2. Data Science